uncloud-registry/StorageBeat/er-post.md

 ## Risk

 A risk framework gives us concrete risk categories and, where possible, metrics to give us an idea how likely it is that something impairs our use of the service in the future.
 Since risk analysis requires us to consider not only what service ought to be delivered, but also all the reasons that it might not, the risk framework actually comprises the bulk of the work of evaluating storage services.
+It is also the largest point of departure in the analysis of centralised versus decentalised services.

 In terms of the functioning of the storage service itself, we must consider the following questions:

 * Will I be able to use the service in the future?
 * Will the service function correctly in the future?

 If we aren't able to use the service, the service is *unavailable.*

 Unavailability can be **local** to the data being requested, or **global** in that it affects the entire service.
 It can also be **temporary** or **permanent.**